JBGelsenorJ/RPG-Progression/README.md

   By using magic.

- Is that "simple", the player can make his own history, he can be the greatest archer in the kingdom, the best wizard, or, even both.
-By the improvement of his capacities, the player feels the progression and feels rewarded by the time he dedicated to achieve this. <b> In other words: ENGAGED </b>
+ Is that "simple", the player can make his own history, he can be the greatest archer in the kingdom, the best wizard, or even both!
+By the improvement of this capacities, the player feels progression and feels rewarded from the time he dedicated to achieve this.
+In other words: <b> ENGAGED </b>

  A bad practice some RPG's are still using is having a defined skills system: